minshi123/gitlab/doc/user/packages/nuget_repository/index.md

 ## Uploading packages

+CAUTION: **Caveats:**
+- When uploading a package, the maximum allowed size is 50 Megabytes.
+- If you upload several times the same package with the same version, each consecutive upload is saved as a separated file.
+When installing a package, the most recent file is served by GitLab.

 NOTE: **Note:**
 When uploading packages to GitLab, those are not available right away as they are processed.
 Once their handling is done, they are displayed in the packages part of your project.